EC1002 Eco Report (Summary)

 In the Score column, more points mean the worst driving.

 - Days: number of days with harsh signals

-- Score: The accumulated number of points is deducted from 100 resulting in a driver score (a driver without harsh events gets a score of 100 and a driver with too many harsh events gets a score of 0).
+- Score: each harsh event adds points for a driver, the accumulated number of points results in a driver score (a perfect driver without harsh events gets a score of 0)

-- Events (break, pts, etc.): individual scoring per event.
+- Events (brake, pts, etc.): individual scoring per event

-* Drivers with more points than “Fair” are labelled “Risky”
+*Note: drivers with more points than “Fair” are labeled “Risky”

-This report requires a device capable of detecting harsh signals (e.g. harsh acceleration, harsh breaking, harsh cornering).
+This report requires a device capable of detecting harsh signals (e.g. harsh acceleration, harsh braking, harsh cornering).
 Typically, this feature is included in devices that have an accelerometer on them.

 Check for compatible devices here.

 1. Go to Site Admin > Plugins > Get More Plugins

 2. Install the Eco Report plugin